Becoming in public

 Becoming did not wait for permission.
 It happened in real time.
 In drafts.
 In uncertainty.
 In choosing growth while being watched.
 This page holds the stories of learning, unlearning, and becoming visible before feeling ready.

-“When I stepped into the digital world back in 2016, I stepped into a world unknown, and I stepped in with the wrong heart posture at that time… It took me down a journey that I never knew I would be on—a journey where I now strive to inspire women to be a version of themselves unimaginable… A version where they believe in the ability to live out their wildest dreams with pure intentions—not for the validation of others…”
+“When I stepped into the digital world back in 2016, I stepped into a world unknown, and I stepped in with the wrong heart posture at that time.
+It took me down a journey that I never knew I would be on—a journey where I now strive to inspire women to be a version of themselves unimaginable.
+A version where they believe in the ability to live out their wildest dreams with pure intentions—not for the validation of others, but through developing a genuine relationship with someone whom I think everyone should desire a relationship with.”

 Maia Poetry